 When it comes to phone counseling, distractions are to be expected.
 Since therapists cannot see their clients, fewer agreements can be formally defined.
 Talking through these possible scenarios shows how committed you are to the therapeutic process.
 Beginning with a checklist of questions might sound contradictory in a client-centered approach, but showing compassion for a client’s wellbeing often has the opposite effect: you achieve a higher level of clinical fidelity while amplifying client engagement.

 Above all, undergoing comprehensive training in phone counseling techniques, or in any non-traditional clinical modality, preserves your credibility as a professional.
 The Telehealth Certification Institute has a curriculum designed for phone counseling professionals.
 Their TeleMental Health Training Certificate (THTC) touches on ethical, legal, and technological topics to boost your confidence and reaffirm your passion for phone counseling.
+Additionally, we provide a short course that teaches the Clinical Skills of Phone Therapy.

 American Psychological Association Services, INC. (2020).
 Telephone psychotherapy: Ensuring patients have access to effective care.
-Retrieved from https://www.apaservices.org/practice/legal/technology/telephone-psychotherapy (Description: The American Psychological Association, known by most as the APA, is a trusted community who represents the interests of professional psychologists.
+Retrieved from https://www.apaservices.org/practice/legal/technology/telephone-psychotherapy (Description: The American Psychological Association, known by most as the APA, is a trusted community that represents the interests of professional psychologists.
 This article outlines the advantages of phone counseling with the support of scientific research).

 Bufka, L. (2020).
 Tips for doing phone therapy: When videoconferencing isn't an option for your patient, consider audio-only treatment.
 Retrieved from https://www.apaservices.org/practice/legal/technology/effective-phone-therapy (Description: An article from the APA that focuses on tips and considerations for phone counseling).